 Telehealth: Coverage of telehealth services, including audio-only or telephonic services, was in effect until July 1, 2023.
 Vermont Medicaid continuously reviews the list of telephone-only services to identify those that will continue through December 31, 2024.
 Telephone-only services must be medically necessary and clinically appropriate for delivery through audio-only means.
 Public notice will be provided before changes are implemented.
 Check back for further updates.

 COVID-19 vaccines, testing, and treatment: Medicaid members will not pay any copays for services, drugs, testing, and vaccines, related to the treatment and prevention of COVID-19 through September 30, 2024.
 Vermont Medicaid will maintain coverage of COVID-19 services as medically necessary following the end of this mandatory coverage period.
 For further details visit the Global Commitment Register COVID-19 Vaccines, Testing, and Treatment webpage.

 During the public health emergency, DVHA implemented several changes to prior authorization requirements and processes.

 Please reference all prior authorization requirements on the DVHA fee schedule, including the new prior authorization requirements effective January 1, 2023 for the entire Medicaid population.

 Please contact your Provider Representative if you have questions at 800-925-1706.

 The national emergency declaration enabled CMS to grant state and territorial Medicaid agencies a wider range of flexibilities under Section 1135 waivers for Provider Enrollment.
-As of May 11, 2023, with the ending of the federal emergency, the following requirements will no longer be waived by the State of Vermont:
+As of May 11, 2023, the following requirements will no longer be waived by the State of Vermont: